renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 7. And that's it!
 Don't forget to read Ozone documentation to get familiar with all the amazing functions it provides (call stack, disassembly, registers, memory), it is really powerful.

-* ### 4.2 Ozone .jdebug files made portable for running debugger correctly:
+#### <ins>Ozone .jdebug portable files for running debugger:<ins>

 _Back to [Setup Notes](#4-setup-notes)_

-After generating MCAL source files with EB Tresos Studio IDE and building the project, we need to make use of the .jdebug files that I'm providing in order to be capable or flashing the board with Ozone as well as for debugging.
+1. After generating MCAL source files with EB Tresos Studio IDE and building the project, we need to make use of the .jdebug files that I'm providing in order to be capable or flashing the board with Ozone as well as for debugging.

-These files after generated were modified to be portable (using $(ProjectDir)), hence no need to be modified again and are ready to be executed.
+2. These files after generated were modified to be portable (using $(ProjectDir)), hence no need to be modified again and are ready to be executed.

-Below you can see an example of the snippet for the .jdebug configuration file for any given project.
+3. Below you can see an example of the snippet for the .jdebug configuration file for any given project.

 ```c
 /*********************************************************************